ralphcase/newmarketchurch.breezechms/README.md

 I've used [pdfkit](https://pypi.org/project/pdfkit/), which depends on [wkhtmltopdf](https://wkhtmltopdf.org/), to get print files.
 I'm not happy with this, both because it doesn't seem to work well and it makes the dependencies more complex.

 I'm looking at building the scripts to run under [docker](https://www.docker.com/) so they can be better run in different environments.
 This is a project still under development.

+https://github.com/dawillcox/pyBreezeChMS - A Python wrapper for the Breeze API is used to simplify working with https://app.breezechms.com/api.